Social Media Addiction Counseling

 Generally speaking, the more active and committed you are to recovery, the sooner you can enter recovery and improve your overall well-being.

-However, there is no straight line to recovery, and each journey is unique to that person.
+However, recovery is not a straight line, and each journey is unique to that person.
 Some people may take longer than others, so don’t compare your recovery to anyone else’s.

 What are some signs that someone is addicted to social media?